 Common Misconceptions & Clarifications

-- Contains a racial slur.
-Even when shortened, it refers to a word that can be offensive if used by the wrong person or in the wrong context.
+Even when abbreviated, YNS includes a reference to a racial slur.
+It can be offensive if used by the wrong person or in the wrong context.

-- Not for everyone to say.
-People outside of the culture it originated from should avoid using it, even jokingly.
+Because of its origins in African American Vernacular English (AAVE), people outside the culture it comes from should avoid using it, even jokingly.

 Similar Terms & Alternatives